harukawu/yomitan-ultimate-audio/README.md

     ![API Token](img/api_key.png)

-7. Upload the audio files to your R2 bucket by running the following command, replacing the placeholders with your own values from the previous step:
+7. Upload the audio files to your R2 bucket by running the following command (run this in one line), replacing the placeholders with your own values from the previous step (Remark: the account id is the id of the created worker) (Remark: in macOS, we need to change the script since the `find` command on macOS does not support the `-printf` option, which is present in GNU `find`. macOS uses the BSD version of `find`, which has different syntax and options.):

     - `R2_ACCESS_KEY_ID="your_access_key" R2_SECRET_ACCESS_KEY="your_secret_key" R2_ACCOUNT_ID="your_cloudflare_account_id" bash scripts/upload-to-r2.sh`